 Next, imagine a dark tent with magic elixir you can mix with witches blood, monster slime or rocket fuel.
 To your left are cobwebs, spiders, and tombstones!
 You’ve found yourself in Christine Simpson’s Spooksville.
 Over 700 people visited and participated in the Pumpkin and Tombstone Toss Games, Skull and Pumpkin Tic Tac Toe, Find the Finger in the Hay Stack Game and a Mad Science Lab.

 If you’re looking for something a little less spooky, next door was the Green Apple Kids Arts and Crafts booth.
 Remember how exciting it was to get your hands dirty with sparkles and glue?
-Well, non-profit events Toronto don’t have to be boring – they can be downright fun – or scary!
+Well, nonprofit and fundraising events Toronto don’t have to be boring – they can be downright fun – or scary!

 Overall, the festival was a huge success.
 A memorable moment was at the end of the day, one child had thanked our events staff for ‘the best day ever’ with tears of joy streaming down his face.
 However, it takes many months to plan an event of this caliber.